Matthew Meselson: Higher education

-At the University of Chicago, Meselson studied liberal arts including history and classics as an undergraduate from 1946 to 1949 after realizing upon arriving that the university had abolished bachelor's degrees in specialized field such as chemistry and physics.
-After completing his studies, Meselson spent half a year traveling in Europe. where he spend most of his time reading and making friends.
+Upon arrival the University of Chicago and realizing that the university had abolished bachelor's degrees in specialized field such as chemistry and physics, Meselson studied liberal arts, including history and classics, as an undergraduate from 1946 to 1949.
+After completing his studies, Meselson spent half a year traveling in Europe, where he spent most of his time reading and making friends.
 The devastation of the war was still evident in Europe in 1949, as were the beginning tensions of the Cold War.
 The following year, Meselson returned to Caltech to begin freshman studies again, but disliked the pedagogical approach in most of the courses he took.
-He enrolled, however, in Linus Pauling's freshman chemistry course, which he loved, and worked on a project for Pauling the same year on hemoglobin structure.
+He enrolled, however, in Linus Pauling's freshman chemistry course, and worked on a project for Pauling the same year on hemoglobin structure.

 Meselson subsequently returned to the University of Chicago for a year to enroll in courses in chemistry, physics, and math, though he did not receive another degree.
 The following year, he was accepted into a graduate physics program at the University of California at Berkeley where he remained for a year.
 In the summer of 1953, Meselson was at a swimming pool party at the Pauling home in Sierra Madre (he was friends with Pauling's son Peter and with his daughter Linda), and Pauling asked him what he intended to do the following year.
 Upon hearing Meselson respond that he intended to return to the University of Chicago, Pauling immediately asked him to come to Caltech to begin graduate studies with him, to which Meselson agreed.
 As a graduate student of Linus Pauling in chemistry at the California Institute of Technology (1953-1957), Meselson's doctoral dissertation was on equilibrium density gradient centrifugation and on x-ray crystallography.
-He was Assistant Professor of Physical Chemistry and then Senior Research Fellow at Caltech until he joined the Harvard faculty in 1960.
+Besides Pauling, Meselson's dissertation committee also included Jerome Vinograd, Richard Feynman, and Harden M. McConnell.
+Meselson then served as Assistant Professor of Physical Chemistry and then Senior Research Fellow at Caltech until he joined the Harvard faculty in 1960.